 The role of Forum members is to:

-In 2013 our forum members were sought from people with a broad range of perspectives and experiences including:
+In 2014 our forum members were sought from people with a broad range of perspectives and experiences including:

-New members were elected for the 2012-2014 funding period.
+New members were elected for the 2014-15 funding period.
 Forum members meet regularly, both face-to-face and via teleconference.

-"I am a father of 3 beautiful young girls.
-I grew up in the late 60’s with 5 brothers, losing my mother to suicide in my late teens and seeing how depression can affect my family through my wife’s eyes.
-Having grown up as a first generation Laotian refugee in Australia, I can see how mental illness is not discuss or talked about in the community.
+'I am a father of three beautiful young girls.
+I grew up in the late 60’s with five brothers, losing my mother to suicide in my late teens and seeing how depression can affect my family.
+Having grown up as a first generation Laotian refugee in Australia, I can see how mental illness is not discussed or talked about in the community.
 I am determined to break this barrier so my children do not have to suffer in silence should they ever have to face the same circumstances.
-I am proud to be associated with COPMI so together we can break this barrier of stigmatisation and raise awareness now and for future generations to come."
+I am proud to be associated with COPMI so together we can break this barrier of stigmatisation and raise awareness now and for future generations to come.'

-To date our forum members have overwhelmingly reported that belonging to the forum has enriched their lives and been personally rewarding and allowed them to contribute in some unexpected ways.
+To date our Forum members have overwhelmingly reported that belonging to the Forum has enriched their lives and been personally rewarding and allowed them to contribute in some unexpected ways.